LUCKNOW-DEVELOPMENT-AUTHORITY-PROJECT/Lda-code/README.md

 # Lda-code
-It has all Lda code
+It has all Lda Source code